 While electric dryers may be cheaper to buy and install, they do cost more to operate.
 Typically, electricity is more expensive than natural gas or propane, so running an electric dryer is going to cost you more monthly.
 Also, electric dryers take longer to dry clothes than gas dryers do, so the total cost to operate an electric dryer is much more than a gas dryer.

-Regardless of whether you have a gas dryer or an electric dryer, both require some similar measures in order to keep your family safe and your machine operating efficiently:
+Regardless of whether you have a gas dryer or an electric dryer, both require some similar measures in order to keep your household safe and your machine operating efficiently:

 - Make sure to empty the lint filter after each load.